jmstipanowich/Movie-Data-Repo/README.md

 ## Introduction/Overview

 Microsoft wants to create movies, but their movie knowledge is limited.
 They want knowledge about the movie industry from me.
-This project explores three questions Microsoft might ask me about movies and the movie industry from a specified given group of movie datasets.
+This project explores three questions Microsoft might ask about movies and the movie industry from a specified given group of movie datasets.
 Movies that do well at the box office are important to Microsoft.
 Microsoft plans to illicit information about movie-making to generate box office hits.
 My researched analyses from the obtained Microsoft movie data will determine what kinds of movies should be made for Microsoft and how to navigate a gigantic movie industry.
 Also, my uncovered conclusions can give direction on how to continue to improve the movie-making process.

 ## Business Problem